-Call the Research Help Desk @ (909) 869-3084
+Call the Research Help Office (909) 869-3084

-Subject Librarians can help with in-depth research
+Email or call Subject Librarians for help with in-depth research

 For research help: Text or email us at libraryhelp@cpp.edu (Monday-Friday).